AnthillTech/channel-messages-spec/spec/heartbeat.md

 **Service type URI:**    `org.fi24.heartbeat`

-Periodically send Tick event.
-Implemented by devices which rarely need to send any event but want to inform other devices that they are working correctly.
+Periodically sends Tick event.
+Implemented by devices which rarely send updates or events, but need to be monitored.
+By sendig hearbeat event they manifest their presence to the other participants of the channel

-*service definiton ver: 0.1*
+*service definiton ver: 1.0*
-*status: in-development*
+*status: stable*

 ---